MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ## Database Security

-The following articles describe configurations that you can configure in bc server.
+The following articles describe configurations that you can configure in Business Central server.
 [Configuring the Database](../administration/configure-sql-server-authentication.md)

 [Encrypt Traffic](enhancing-server-instance-security.md#data-encryption-between-includenavserverincludesnavservermdmd-and-sql-server)